KingBopBop/odin-recipes/README.md

 # odin-recipes
-Recipes website to practice HTML
+A Recipe website in which I can demonstrate HTML skills learned through following The Odin Project.